premkumar-masilamani/premkumar-masilamani.github.io/english/_archive/2015-12-28-the-power-of-death.md

 ---
-layout: english-post
+layout: english/post
 title: The Power Of Death
 date: 2015-12-28
 category: english
 ---

-**Book:** The Power Of Death - A Radical Path to Personal Transformation and Spiritual Enlightenment
-**Author:** Gabriel Dee
+**Book:** The Power Of Death - A Radical Path to Personal Transformation and Spiritual Enlightenment **Author:** Gabriel Dee
 **ISBN-13:** 978-1515019916

 I generally don't read any books that sound negative.
 I simply don't want to waste my time reading half of the book and then close it.
 This book is an exception.
 I did not go after this book.
 The author contacted me and asked if I am willing to read the book and review.
 I paused for a moment and said OK.

 Gabriel Dee - This is not his original name.
 He changed everything about himself.
 I liked the message from him - **The message is important, not the messenger**.
 I felt so moved that I removed all the references to myself from my own personal website.
 I will eventually change the domain name of my personal website, as soon as I get a good alternative.
 Not many authors have had so much influence on me from a single book.

 This book has nuggets of wisdom spread all over.
 Simple quotes that make you think very deeply.
 Many times, I stopped and re-read those simple quotes to grasp the message.
 Simple and powerful - a deadly combination.
 This comes naturally to the author.
 I should probably collect all those quotes and publish it in a separate blog post.